m301/rdroid/README.md

 Remotely manage your android phone AKA RAT !

+## History!
+I worked on this project during highschool, in year 2011-2012.
+Since, I wasn't familier with versioning systems, Hence, there is no past history of code.
+The code is written very badly, it lacks proper implementation of modularity but still at that time for me it was a sample of good code ;)

 ## Features
 I tried to keep list small, it has almost all frequently needed actions.